Piano Concerto No. 1 (Scharwenka): Critical reception and posterity

 The concerto brought Scharwenka great renown, and was quite popular in the last quarter of the century.
 According to the composer, the concerto "opened up doors to both me and the work to the great concert halls of the world".
 The work had its premieres in London by Edward Dannreuther in 1877 and in New York, by Konstantin von Sternberg, in 1880.
 Dannreuther may have played the piece at the Crystal Palace; The Musical Times said the composition showed "true musical feeling, more than average originality, and an excellent command of the resources of the orchestra."

 Scharwenka himself often performed this concerto internationally, and to great success, in programs that also included Beethoven's Emperor Concerto.
 Hans von Bülow wrote: "The excellent work, which was uniformly charming, often interesting and original, flowed naturally and possessed of skilful form, almost unintentionally so.
 It shares the genuinely pianistic qualities of Chopin's works, yet surpasses Chopin's in its splendid orchestration."
 Tchaikovsky had a high opinion of the concerto, recalling that ‘it stood out from the grey mediocrity’ of much that was then being written at the time.

 In January 1891, the Behr Brothers sponsored an American tour for Scharwenka, in which the pianist performed his own piano concertos.
 The first concerto particularly stuck with the American public, remaining in standard repertoire until Rachmaninoff's piano concertos replaced it.
 However, the Behr pianos sparked a few negative reviews of Scharwenka's American debut of the First Piano Concerto, Henry Theophilus Finck claiming the concerto "was utterly marred by the wretched Behr piano".
 In Scharwenka's 1892 American tour, he used a Knabe piano (by then the partnership with the Behr Brothers was mutually broke off), before switching to Steinway.

 Gustav Mahler's only ever public appearance as a soloist was for a performance of the first movement from this concerto on October 20, 1877, in Vienna.

 In 1921, music critic H.H.
 Bellamann asserted that Schwarenka's piano concertos "fail to intrigue the interest".

 Renowned pianists such as Konstantin von Sternberg, Emil von Sauer, Moritz Rosenthal and Eugen d’Albert had this concerto in their repertoire.
 But over the first half of the 20th century, the work fell largely into oblivion, and went missing for many decades, until Earl Wild revived the concerto in 1968 by making the first recording of it, with the Boston Symphony Orchestra.
+During his student years, Wild had learned the concerto under his teacher, Selmar Janson, Scharwenka's own student.
+When, over 40 years later, Erich Leinsdorf asked Wild to record the concerto, he reportedly said "I've been waiting by the phone for forty years for someone to ask me to play this".
 Since the 1990s, the concerto has gained back some relative popularity, while never returning to its 19th-century fame.
 Notably, Marc-André Hamelin has brought public attention to the piece with his 2005 recording of the work as part of the Hyperion "The Romantic Piano Concerto" series.